-- completion of partnership and financing arrangements; - receipt of main permit during the second half of 2014; - estimated construction schedule of 22 months post successful permitting and securing financing; and - assuming permits and financing in place by the end of 2014, project commissioning is targeted to begin in the second half of 2016 followed by production ramp-up.
+- Completion of partnership and financing arrangements; - Receipt of main permit during the first quarter of 2015;

+- Estimated construction schedule of 24 months post successful permitting, securing financing and completion of detailed engineering; - Project commissioning is expected to begin in ten to eleven quarters after permits and financing are in place.
+Assuming permits and financing are in place by the end of the first quarter of 2015, commissioning is targeted to begin by mid 2017, followed by production ramp-up in the second half of 2017.